-Stage Whispers Books Rewards: Buy one book and receive three e-editions.
-Buy three and receive three print and e-editions.
-Buy five or more and receive a one year print and electronic subscription.
-Buy eight or more and receive a two year print and electronic subscription.
+Stage Whispers Books Rewards: Buy one book and receive three FREE e-editions of Stage Whispers.
+Buy three books and receive three FREE print and e-editions of Stage Whispers.
+Buy five or more books and receive a FREE one year print and electronic subscription to Stage Whispers.
+Buy eight or more books and receive a FREE two year print and electronic subscription to Stage Whispers.
 See details of our latest issue here.

 20 in stock